-Whilst driving through Mauritius, you may encounter road works where the traffic is manually controlled by 2 persons at either end, turning stop and go signs instead of traffic lights, you will see scooters loaded with families of three or weird things, people running across the motorway, at night in certain areas of Mauritius, and more so the villages, people playing cards on a table set up in the road's curb, just to mention a few experiences.
+Whilst driving through Mauritius, you may encounter road works where the traffic is manually controlled by 2 persons at either end, turning stop and go signs instead of traffic lights, police controlling roundabouts, scooters loaded with families of three, pedestrians running across the dual carriage way (motorway), or at night in certain areas of Mauritius, and more so the villages, people playing cards on a table set up in the road's kerb (curb), just to mention a few strange encounters.

-In town you "should" only drive 40 km/h .
-The "Speed Zone – 40 km/h" signs show that speed limitation.
-On country roads the speed limit is 80 km/h and on the dual carriage way (motorway) it is 110 km/h, taxis have to drive slower..
+In residential areas and villages you "should" only drive 40 km/h but not always sign posted, yet some roads signs in town or villages are ambiguous indicating 60km/h.
+On country roads the speed limit is 80 km/h and on the dual carriage way (motorway) it is 110 km/h, t axis have to drive slower.

-There are some traffic rules which are matter of common knowledge:
+Here are some traffic rules understood by Mauritian drivers and are of common knowledge:

 in a traffic jam

-Car which is driving very much on the left side
+Car which is driving tightly on the kerb side.
+Basically slowing down all traffic.

-I don’t really want to drive faster today.
-Plese just overtake me.
+I don’t really want drive fast, saving on petrol.
+Please just overtake me.

 Overtake!!
 Now!
 You can!

 Caution!
 I am coming!
-Please stay at your lane because I am overtaking!
+Please stay in your lane because I am overtaking!

 at traffic lights